ualjuliette/creative-computing/README.md

 ### Make it make sense 😩

 I will admit when I first saw the title of our next section, "`creative computing`", my first reaction was one of aversion.
 I was not in the right headspace for math or science of any kind.
-I had left all of that behind in high school, along with feelings of frustration and despair (which had become synonymous with any practice involving math).
+I had left all of that behind in high school, along with feelings of frustration and despair that had become synonymous with any practice involving math.
 I had never been very adept at these subjects in high school, although I did find myself enjoying them on the occasion that I had *actually understood* what I was lerarning.

 ![e1c214158691365f8cda1760fed59fcf](https://user-images.githubusercontent.com/93985229/141436845-8b0ecfdb-350e-41f4-9325-715536ceb139.jpg)